James-Ansley/TrelloCardSortParser/readme.md

 #### Co-Occurrence

-The co-occurrence matrix[^2] of two sorts can be calculated using the `co_occurrence` function.
+The co-occurrence matrix[^2] of two sorts can be calculated using the `co_occurrence_matrix` function.
 Which produces the co-occurrence values scaled between 0 and 1 for each pair of cards.
 The matrix is represented as a nested dictionary mapping two card IDs to their respective co-occurrence.

 The co-occurrence distance matrix[^3] can be calculated using the `co_occurrence_distance` function.
 Which produces the co-occurrence distance